© All Rights Reserved baluba

 In this portrait, the woman depicted has her gaze fixed on the observer (while being closely observed in real life by the visitors to the Louvre), with a faint yet emblematic smile on her face.
 She appears to be seated to pose for this portrait in an open loggia, and the background scenery consists of a landscape that recedes to icy mountains, rivers and lake, and winding paths and a distant bridge.
 This evokes a sense of serenity and oneness between human and nature.

-Mona Lisa is currently located within the museum's Salle des États, having been moved from the Denon wing, and it is displaying behind a bullet-proof glass enclosure that is also climate-controlled in order to maintain the remarkable state of preservation of this painting.
+Mona Lisa is currently located within the museum's Denon wing in Salle 6, and it is displayed behind a bullet-proof glass enclosure that is also climate-controlled in order to maintain the remarkable state of preservation of this painting.

 © All Rights Reserved davidb